 Each student is responsible for knowing all degree requirements and for monitoring their academic progression toward the completion of the degree requirements.
-Students should refer to the School of Professional and Graduate Studies Catalog for other academic policies that apply to all students enrolled in the School of Professional and Graduate Studies at St. Joseph's College.
+Students should refer to the School of Professional and Graduate Studies Catalog for other academic policies that apply to all students enrolled in the School of Professional and Graduate Studies at St. Joseph's University.

-- Nursing students must complete 128 credits to graduate, where a minimum of 55 must be taken at St. Joseph’s College.
+- Nursing students must complete 128 credits to graduate, where a minimum of 55 must be taken at St. Joseph's University.
 The lower-division courses required for admission and the required courses of the upper-division major in nursing comprise the required credits.
 At least 60 of the 128 credits must be in liberal arts.

 - A minimum 2.0 grade point average is required each semester as well as a cumulative 2.0 grade point average for graduation.